 Freelancer or subcontractor?
 What's the difference?
 Does it matter?
 It does if you use either and want to call on your professional indemnity insurance.

 If some of the plates you're spinning fall to the ground and a project goes pear-shaped, project manager insurance can help pick up the pieces.
 Here's how.

 How does insurance for interior designers help?
 It's a friend with deep pockets if things go wrong - because there's no use crying over spilt paint.

 Get reliable advice on protecting and fine-tuning your business or charity sent straight to your inbox.
 Plus, receive other occasional bits we think you'll enjoy, like competitions and offers.
 We promise not to swamp you, and you can unsubscribe easily.

-If you’ve designed a website using Getty Images’ pictures, and they haven’t been paid for, you could be in trouble.
-Expensive trouble at that.
+If you’ve designed a website using Getty's images, and they haven’t been paid for, you could be in expensive trouble.
+So, are you safe from Getty Images?

 Want to reduce your risk?
 Then the security that comes with knowing you've got the might of an insurer behind you is not to be sniffed at.